 “captivating,” “brilliant”The New York Times

 Tim Munro is a Chicago-based, triple-Grammy-winning musician.
-As a flutist, writer, broadcaster, and teacher, he treats audiences as equals, welcoming them into musical worlds with passion, intelligence and humor.
+As flautist, writer, broadcaster, and teacher, he treats audiences as equals, welcoming them into musical worlds with passion, intelligence and humor.
 In 2023, he becomes Associate Professor of Music at the Queensland Conservatorium Griffith University, in Brisbane, Australia.

-Tim was flutist and co-artistic director of Eighth Blackbird from 2006-2015.
-He toured the US and seven other countries with the band, premiering more than one hundred works, co-curating festivals, playing as a concerto soloist, collaborating with artists that ran the gamut and winning three Grammy Awards.
+Tim was the flautist and co-Artistic Director of Eighth Blackbird from 2006-2015.
+He toured the US and internationally, premiering more than 100 works, co-curating festivals, playing as a concerto soloist, collaborating with artists that ran the gamut and winning three Grammy Awards.
 Eighth Blackbird sought engaging, stimulating musical experiences that drew audiences close.

 Since 2015, he has worn many musical hats.
 As the St Louis Symphony Orchestra’s Creative Partner, he works as curator, broadcaster, writer and artistic consultant.
 With the Chicago Symphony Orchestra, he has appeared as flautist, speaker and teacher.
 He is the flautist with the University of Chicago’s Grossman Ensemble and the Cabrillo Festival Orchestra, and has performed with Ensemble Signal, Imani Winds, Wu Man, Newspeak and Third Coast Percussion.
 In Australia, he has appeared with Ensemble Q, Stradbroke Chamber Music Festival and Tyalgum Festival.